Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

 \item[multiple shot interrogation] $O$ interrogates an {\it ensemble} of identically prepared systems $S_a$, $a=1,\ldots,n$, where the interrogation of every $S_a$ is a single shot interrogation. $O$ will carry out such a multiple shot interrogation to do {\it state tomography}, i.e.\ to estimate the state of the ensemble $\{S_a\}$ for the specific setting of preparation or, in other words, the state of any of the systems {\it prior} to being interrogated by $O$.

-This will be a {\it Bayesian updating process}: after every interrogation of a system in the ensemble, $O$ will assign probabilities $y_i$ to the $Q_i$ in the manner described above.
+This will also be a `belief' updating, however, a {\it prior (or ensemble) state updating}.
+After every interrogation of a system in the ensemble, $O$ will assign probabilities $y_i$ to the $Q_i$ in the manner described above.
 This will then define the prior state of the next system in the ensemble to be interrogated.
 By interrogating more and more systems, $O$ will gain more and more information about the ensemble state such that his assignments of the $y_i$ will fluctuate less the larger the number of interrogated systems.
-This process gives rise to a Bayesian (ensemble) state updating.
+This process gives rise to an ensemble state updating.
 Independent of this updating, the prior state that $O$ assigns to any individual system may experience a `collapse' during the interrogation of that specific system because his information about the specific system may have changed.
 Accordingly, $O$ will have to distinguish the ensemble state from the {\it posterior} state of any system in the ensemble.
 But the collection of {\it posterior} states determines the ensemble state.

 \end{description}